 #16 Take the ferry to Porto Santo

 Madeira is beautiful, but there is something that it does not have, namely large, natural, snow-white, sandy beaches.
-For such, you can go to the neighbouring, smaller sister of Madeira – the island of Porto Santo.
+For such, you can go to the neighboring, smaller sister of Madeira – the island of Porto Santo.
 It is usually possible to return from Porto Santo to Madeira on the same day.
-In addition to the ferry, Porto Santo can also be reached by a local plane and the flight between the islands takes about 20 minutes.
+In addition to the ferry, Porto Santo can also be reached by a local plane, and the flight between the islands takes about 20 minutes.

-Porto Santo is famous for its comfortable, beautiful, sandy beach and azure water; you can also go sailing, dolphin watching or snorkelling.
+Porto Santo is famous for its comfortable, beautiful, sandy beach and azure water; you can also go sailing, dolphin watching or snorkeling.
 There are also several beautiful viewpoints and walking trails on the island.
 The most popular covered tourist attraction is the Museum – House of Columbus.

 #17 Watch the sunrise or the sunset at the right place…

-Tourists usually watch the sunrise from the top of Pico do Arieiro or Ruivo, or on the easternmost point of the island – Ponta de São Lourenço.
+Tourists usually watch the sunrise from the top of Pico do Arieiro or Pico Ruivo, or on the easternmost point of the island – Ponta de São Lourenço.

 However, even in Funchal itself, the sun also looks beautiful when it rises slowly from behind Ponta do Garajau.
 This is the view you will get from many port-facing balconies in the hotel district in Funchal, especially the Cliff Bay & Savoy Palace.

 A great view of the sunset spreads from many places in the south and west of Madeira.
 Many tourists view it from the area of Ponta do Pargo.

 We still remember the sunset observed on the terrace of the Maktub bar in Paul do Mar and a December sunset above a stunning infinity pool on the roof of the Savoy Saccharum Hotel in Calheta.